TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="http://www.nasa.gov/press-release/nasa-administrator-names-new-leadership-at-two-agency-centers" >🔗</a> **[NASA]** NASA Administrator Names New Leadership at Two Agency Centers
 - <a href="https://www.cnbc.com/2022/12/05/spacex-unveils-starshield-a-military-variation-of-starlink-satellites.html" >🔗</a> **[CNBC]** SpaceX unveils ‘Starshield,’ a military variation of Starlink satellites
 - <a href="https://arstechnica.com/science/2022/12/dmitry-rogozin-may-be-in-some-trouble-in-russia/" >🔗</a> **[Arstechnica]** Dmitry Rogozin may be in some trouble in Russia
 - <a href="https://spacenews.com/e-space-buys-rf-hardware-developer-commagility/" >🔗</a> **[SpaceNews]** E-Space buys RF hardware developer CommAgility
 - <a href="https://spacenews.com/growth-of-ssa-systems-could-create-problems-for-satellite-operators/" >🔗</a> **[SpaceNews]** Growth of SSA systems could create problems for satellite operators
-- <a href="https://arstechnica.com/science/2022/12/artemis-i-has-finally-launched-what-comes-next/" >🔗</a> **[Arstechnica]** After the Artemis I mission’s brilliant success, why is an encore 2 years away?

 ### Launch-related News 🚀